linkyndy/django-app-dev/README.md

 Furthermore, any Python package your app relies on should be placed under `DEPENDENCIES` and any links to these packages should be put in `DEPENDENCY_LINKS`.
 Also, any package required for setting up your app should be put in `setup_requires`.

+### tox.ini

+[Tox](http://tox.readthedocs.org) configuration file.
+You should specify here how your tests need to be run, what test dependencies you need and other stuff.

+Currently, [py.test](http://pytest.org) is the chosen tool for running the app's tests; [pytest-django](http://pytest-django.readthedocs.org/en/latest/) ties it up to the Django framework.

+Notes:
+* Since version 1.5 of PIP, `dependency_links` are ignored by default.
+To enable them, be sure to include the `--process-dependency-links` flag;
+* The `--pre` flag allows installing pre-release versions of the required packages;
+* A summary of your app's test can be found in `pytest-results.xml` after running a Tox;
+* Modules that need to be tested should be placed in `{posargs:[...]}`.

 Going further
 -------------